-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family).
+Important things you should keep in mind about these benef fits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: \$300 per person (\$600 per family).
 The calendar year deductible does not apply to any benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider or when you use a provider outside the 50 United States.
-When no PPO provider is available in the PPO Network, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.).
+When no PPO provider is available in the PPO Network, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by a phys for your surgical care.
+Look in Section 5(c) for charges assoc surgical center, etc.).
 Benefits Description You pay Note: The calendar year deductible does not apply to benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Surgical procedures
+We say "(No deductible)" when it do Surgical procedures oes not apply.
+A comprehensive range of services, such as: PPO: 10% of the Plan allowance (No Operative procedures deductible) Treatment of fractures, including casting Non-PPO: 30% of the Plan allowance and any Normal post-operative care by the surgeon difference between our allowance and the Correction of amblyopia and strabismus billed amount (No deductible) Endoscopy procedures Providers outside the 50 United States: 10% of Biopsy procedures the Plan allowance (No deductible) Removal of tumors and cysts • Surgical treatment of morbid obesity (bariatric surgery) - a condition in which an individual has: 1) a Body Mass Index (BMI) equal to or greater than 40 or a BMI equal to or greater than 35 with comorbidities such as hypertension, heart disease, diabetes, sleep apnea, or hyperlipidemia which has persisted for a minimum of 5 years; and 2) has been under at least one physician supervised weight loss program for at least 6 months.
+The program should be multi- disciplinary by combining diet and nutritional counseling with an exercise program and a behavior modification program.
+Eligible members must be age 18 and older. • Insertion of internal prosthetic devices.
+See Section 5(a), Orthopedic and prosthetic devices for device coverage information. • Voluntary sterilization (e.g., tubal ligation, vasectomy) Surgical implantation and removal of intrauterine devices (IUDs) Surgical implantation and removal of contraceptive devices • Treatment of burns